dagronlund/indiscriminant/README.md

 ```

 The default variant must be last if it is going to exist at all.
 The
-no_discrimination attribute also provides two functions for each enum it is applied
+indiscriminant attribute also provides two functions for each enum it is applied
 to

 ```rust